codeclimate/styleguide/javascript/README.md

 ## ESLint

-This repo contains an `eslintrc.js` file that should be included (as `.eslintrc.js`) in each project.
-Periodically, a repo's `.eslintrc.js` file should be synced with the one here.
+This repo contains an `eslintrc.base.js` file specifying rules useful for all projects, as well as an `eslintrc.es6.js` with rules specific to ES6 projects.

+We suggest creating an `.eslintrc.js` in your own project based on the `eslintrc.example.js` file here, using `codeclimate prepare` to pull in the base rules (and the ES6 rules if appropriate).

 ### Variable and Function Names